Gallons to Grams Conversion Calculator

 How to Convert Gallons to Grams

-To convert a gallon measurement to a gram measurement, multiply the volume by 3,785.41178 times the density of the ingredient or material.
+To convert a measurement in gallons to grams, multiply the volume by the density of the ingredient or material.
+Note that in order for this to work, the density must be in grams per gallon (g/gal).

-Thus, the volume in grams is equal to the gallons multiplied by 3,785.41178 times the density of the ingredient or material.
+Thus, the weight in grams is equal to the volume in gallons multiplied by 3,785.412 times the density (in g/mL) of the ingredient, substance, or material.

 Gallons and grams are both commonly used to measure cooking ingredients.